Paul E. Marik: COVID-19

 Marik is a co-founder of the Front Line COVID-19 Critical Care Alliance (FLCCC), a group of physicians and former journalists formed in April 2020 that advocates for ineffective COVID-19 treatments, including hydroxychloroquine, the anti-parasitic drug ivermectin, and intravenous vitamin C.

 Marik was lead author of a journal article on the efficacy of ivermectin as a COVID-19 treatment, which had been provisionally accepted for publication by a Frontiers Media journal in early 2021, but which was subsequently rejected on account of what the publisher said were "a series of strong, unsupported claims based on studies with insufficient statistical significance" meaning that the article did "not offer an objective [or] balanced scientific contribution to the evaluation of ivermectin as a potential treatment for COVID-19".

 In November 2021, the Journal of Intensive Care Medicine retracted a paper written by Marik and others associated with the FLCCC, including Pierre Kory.
 The paper promoted a combination of vitamins and drugs as treatment for patients hospitalized for COVID-19.
 The combination was called MATH+ by the FLCCC and included methylprednisolone, ascorbic acid, thiamine, heparin, and other ingredients.
 The retraction was triggered when it was found the paper misreported the mortality figures of hospitalized patients treated with MATH+, falsely making it appear to be an effective treatment.

 By April 2022, Marik had become associated with a right-wing political group called Defeat the Mandates.
 Appearing at a rally in Maryland, Marik began promoting further COVID-19 misinformation, saying without evidence that vaccines, masks and social distancing "didn't work" and that information about "early treatment" had been suppressed – "They don't want you to know this because they want you to be scared".

+In March 2024, Marik and Pierre Kory published an op-ed in The Hill claiming that long COVID was caused by COVID-19 vaccination instead of COVID-19 infection.
+The op-ed was republished by the German disinformation outlet Disclose.tv.
+The fact-checking website Health Feedback found that the op-ed relied on anecdotes that did not provide evidence to support the claim.
+Later in 2024, Marik, Kory, and others revived a lawsuit against the FDA when it criticized through its social media, the use of ivermectin for COVID-19 (note above, that ivermectin has shown to be not effective for COVID-19).
+While the FDA settled this lawsuit, it also stated that its position was unchanged, that ivermectin was ineffective for COVID-19.
+Those same physicians then were characterized by journalist Karam Bales as: "The doctors in the FDA lawsuit didn't "win" much of substance or pragmatic value with this settlement.
+What they did do was to show that with enough money and legal persistence they can get a federal agency to delete messaging they don't like, setting a worrisome precedent".